forceedge01/deployer/README.md

 # deployer
-A simple script that will handle project deployment on a remote ssh server.
+A simple script that will handle project management/deployment locally and on a remote ssh server.
 The objective being making the script language independent and as simple as possible.

+deployer handles multiple projects with ease.

 ## Supported OS
 Local machine: